IVEO-AB/jquery-scrollspy/README.md

             position: an object with the current X and Y position.
             leaves: the number of times the min / max has been left.

+    scrollLeaveTop: Fires every time the user leaves the top zone.
+            position: an object with the current X and Y position.
+            leaves: the number of times the min / max has been left.

+    scrollLeaveBottom: Fires every time the user leaves the bottom zone.
+            position: an object with the current X and Y position.
+            leaves: the number of times the min / max has been left.

 ## A note on forking: